college-254/kenyans_applying_to_us_universities/content/college-guide/02-what-will-you-gain-from-us-universities.md

 zone.
 You make new friends from all over the world, try out new things (lots of concerts in NYC!), and with time these new experiences form a vital part of who you are.
 Those four years will prove unforgettable!

+## Variety, the spice of life

+US universities exemplify this in an array of ways.
+Studying in the US accords you the opportunity to meet and interact with people from different countries and cultures.
+Through such interactions, you are made to realize that not everyone shares similar beliefs as you do or sees things from the same perspective as you do.
+With time, you acquire a global mindset which allows you to be less biased towards other cultures and to appreciate your own culture more.
+Besides this, you learn to approach everything from a more objective perspective; which is a key life skill to have.